 Review our Join Us page to see how the levels compare and determine which level is right for you.

 A: No. Any reference to HDBaseT specification version number on any HDBaseT products or collaterals is not allowed.
+To get more information on the correct usage of the brand, and the logo, contact our offices at email@example.com.

 A: The technology was developed to work with the most basic LAN infrastructure, namely Cat5e cables, and indeed there are many HDBaseT projects running on this cable.
 Having said that, feedback from installers and integrators determined that best practices is to use Cat6 cable in HDBaseT installations, for better performance and error-free transmission.